ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 12. Leave the Command Prompt window open for the next task.

-### Task 6: Recover your data using the EFS DRA certificate in a test environment
+### Task 6: Recover data using the EFS DRA certificate

 The purpose of this task is to show you how to recover a file that has been encrypted using WIP if the Windows 10 device on which it resides has been recovered after having been misplaced or stolen.
 In this case, you will decrypt the apptest1.txt file that you earlier encrypted.